AbdulQadirM/Dual-image-system/README.md

 Contribution
 We welcome contributions from the community.
 To contribute, please follow our Contribution Guidelines and adhere to our Code of Conduct.

-License
-This project is licensed under the MIT License.
-See the LICENSE.md file for details.

 Contact
-For inquiries and support, please contact our team at [contact@email.com].
+For inquiries and support, please contact our team at abdulqadirmagsi@gmail.com

 Experience the future of authentication with ImageGuard – where innovation meets security.